kristanhilby/kristanhilby.github.io/_pages/teaching.md

 layout: page
 title: teaching
 permalink: /teaching/
-description: The following page includes some of my prior experiences teaching, as well as topics I am passionate about and would like to teach.
+description: One of my greatest passions in life is teaching and working with people.
+I have had the opportunity to teach under various settings to people ranging in age from freshman in high school to seniors in college.
+The following page includes some of my prior experiences teaching, as well as topics I am passionate about and would like to teach moving forward.
 nav: true
 nav_order: 2
 display_categories: [Prior Teaching Experience, Proposed Coursework]